Too long; didn't solve

 As is evident from Figure \ref{fig:problems_vs_meanfail_All}, the dataset contains a large number of high-school- and undergraduate-labelled problems, and the histogram is skewed toward the high mean-failure region.
 This reflects the adversarial nature of the collection: tasks were deliberately authored by human experts to be difficult for current models to solve.
 In other words, the benchmark is not merely a passive aggregation of existing problems, but a purpose-built evaluation set designed to expose weaknesses in contemporary mathematical reasoning systems.

-Statistics on datasets of this kind are often performed based on somewhat arbitrarily given tags, such as the aforementioned topic and level.
-The labelling of a given problem under a certain level is largely subjective and dependent on several factors, such as differences in education systems.
+Statistics on datasets of this kind are often performed based on somewhat arbitrarily given tags, such as the aforementioned topic and grade level.
+The labelling of a given problem under a certain grade level is largely subjective and dependent on several factors, such as differences in education systems.
 Similarly, topic labels are very coarse variables.
 Problems that mix different topics are reduced to a single, again subjective choice among all possibilities, and information is thus lost.
 All in all, the discrete nature of these problem-level variables makes for but a limited analysis.

 Throughout this work, instead, we choose to focus on two objectively measurable quantities: the word count in the problem statement and in its given solution.
-In the following sections, we study the impact of these structural variables on model performance and cross-model disagreement.
+In the following sections, we study the impact of these structural variables on model performance, with a secondary analysis of cross-model disagreement.